 Non-Transience.
 LIHTC housing is not intended to be "transitory" (temporary).
 To prevent this, tax credit properties are required to have an initial lease of at least six months for each new household.
 This is a minimum, so the initial term can be more than six months.
 After the initial term, owner/agents are free to apply any term they like provided no lease provision violates LIHTC requirements or Fair Housing law.
 Other programs, such as project-based Section 8 or HOME, often dictate that a specific lease must be used.
 These leases do not conflict with LIHTC requirements and can be used if the initial term is at least six months.
-Additionally, RIHousing requires the use of its LIHTC LEASE ADDENDUM for all LIHTC properties, except those that are subject to a HUD Model Leases.
-For non-HUD properties, the Addendum is required regardless of the lease form used.
+Additionally, RIHousing requires the use of its LIHTC LEASE ADDENDUM for all LIHTC properties.
+The Addendum is required regardless of the lease form used.
 The LIHTC LEASE ADDENDUM is not a stand-alone document and must be executed whenever a new lease is executed.